ashg1910/indian_srl/README.md

 # indian_srl
-Hindi Propbank File ids for training and testing sets for semantic role labeling
+Hindi Propbank File ids for Training set are in train_file_names.txt and for Testing sets are in test_file_names.txt